QuantConnect/quantconnect-stubs-generator/README.md

 ## Development

-To further develop the project, clone the repository, `cd` into the LeanPythonGenerator project and run `dotnet run <Lean path> <Output directory>`.
+To run the generator locally, clone the repository, `cd` into the LeanPythonGenerator project and run `dotnet run <Lean directory> <output directory>`.